-Appointment and Approval of Auditor
+Appointment of Auditor

-We were appointed as the statutory auditor by the statutory body of the Company on 24 September 2019 based on our approval by the General Meeting of Shareholder of the Company on 26 April 2019.
-Total uninterrupted engagement period, including previous renewals (extension of the period for which we were originally appointed) and reappointments for the statutory auditor, has lasted for 8 years.
+We were appointed as the statutory auditor by the General Meeting of Shareholder of the Company on 7 April 2020.
+Total uninterrupted engagement period, including previous renewals (extension of the period for which we were originally appointed) and reappointments for the statutory auditor, has lasted for 9 years.